Red Hen Publications

 Might this have been the same outbreak of dragon pox which carried off Abraxus Malfoy?

-If Abraxus Malfoy lived until late 1991 or early 1992, keeping his son Lucius firmly under his thumb, might that explain why — apart from Draco’s parroting his father’s sentiments — we never had to deal with Lucius Malfoy until the following summer?
+If Abraxus Malfoy lived until late 1991 or early 1992, keeping his son Lucius firmly under his thumb, might his death explain why — apart from Draco’s parroting his father’s sentiments — we never had to deal with Lucius Malfoy until the following summer?
 At the point that he launched the Year of the Basilisk.

 Because he certainly was continually underfoot from that point on, until he was finally hauled off to Azkaban, four years later.